-It would be perverse to visit Champagne and not spend a morning in Epernay, which, despite its small size, is every bit as interesting to visit as Reims and houses the headquarters of some of the most famous Champagne Marques.
+It would be perverse to visit Champagne and not spend a morning in Epernay, which, despite its small size, is every bit as impressive to visit as Reims and houses the headquarters of some of the most famous Champagne Marques.
 So after a hearty breakfast at Les Crayeres, take the time to explore the historic Avenue de Champagne.
-Some of the leading brands that have their headquarters in Epernay include Pol Roger and legendary firm Moët & Chandon, which has a statue of the great Dom Perignon outside the entrance.
-And as an added bonus, on Saturday mornings there is a fantastic local produce market, protected from the outside elements by the glass.
-Pick up some excellent seasonal produce including; white asparagus, fine meats and fish, oysters, fresh vegetables, fruit, and fine Champenois cheeses: Maroilles, Chaource, and Langres.
+Some of the leading brands with their headquarters in Epernay include Pol Roger and legendary firm Moët & Chandon, which has a statue of the great Dom Perignon outside the entrance.
+And as a bonus, on Saturday mornings, there is a fantastic local produce market, protected from the outside elements by the glass.
+Pick up some excellent seasonal produce, including; white asparagus, fine meats and fish, oysters, fresh vegetables, fruit, and fine Champenois cheeses: Maroilles, Chaource Langres.

 Over to Gosset